 Related Post: The Best Drugstore Vitamin C Serums

 It also contains Polygonum Aviculare Extract, a plant extract rich in antioxidants.
-Per the manufacturer, this gel cream is supposed to help protect the skin from UV and infrared damage.
+Per the manufacturer, this gel-cream is supposed to help protect the skin from UV and infrared damage.

-Lentil extract moisturizes and apple fruit extract is a gentle exfoliant that has antibacterial and brightening benefits.
-This gel cream also contains shea butter for moisturizing and soothing benefits.
+Lentil extract moisturizes, and apple fruit extract is a gentle exfoliant that has antibacterial and brightening benefits.
+This gel-cream also contains shea butter for moisturizing and soothing benefits.

-I was a little skeptical at the unnatural orange color, but was pleasantly surprised at the lightweight texture.
+I was a little skeptical at the unnatural orange shade but was pleasantly surprised at the lightweight texture.
 It sinks in easily and leaves my skin feeling very moisturized.

-NOTE: If you have combination or oily skin and prefer a matte finsih, it might be best to use this cream at night, as it was a little rich for my combination skin under makeup during the day.
+If you have combination or oily skin and prefer a matte finish, it might be best to use this cream at night, as it was a little rich for my combination skin under makeup during the day.